T. Y. Hilton: 2020 season

 Hilton was placed on the active/non-football injury list at the start of training camp on August 2, 2020.
 He was added back to the active roster on August 12.

 Hilton started the 2020 season with a new quarterback in veteran Philip Rivers.
 In Week 12 against the Tennessee Titans, Hilton recorded four catches for 81 yards, including his first touchdown reception of the season, during the 45–26 loss.

 In Week 13 against the Houston Texans, Hilton recorded eight catches for 110 yards and a touchdown during the 26–20 win.
 This was Hilton’s first 100-yard receiving game of the season.
 In Week 14, against the Las Vegas Raiders, he had five receptions for 86 receiving yards and two touchdowns in the 44–27 victory.
 He finished the 2020 season with 56 receptions for 762 receiving yards and five receiving touchdowns.

 2021 season

 On March 31, 2021, Hilton re-signed on a one-year, $8 million contract with the Colts.
 He was placed on injured reserve on September 2, 2021, to start the season.
 He was activated on October 16, 2021.
 Hilton played in ten games in the 2021 season.
 He finished with 23 receptions for 331 receiving yards and three receiving touchdowns.

 Dallas Cowboys

 On December 12, 2022, after going unsigned all offseason and most of the regular season, Hilton signed with the Dallas Cowboys.

-During his first game with the Cowboys against the Philadelphia Eagles on Christmas Eve on December 24, 2022, Hilton caught a 52 yard pass from Dak Prescott to allow the Cowboys to convert on 3rd-and-30, as the Cowboys won 40–34.
+During his first game with the Cowboys against the Philadelphia Eagles on Christmas Eve on December 24, 2022, Hilton caught a 52-yard pass from Dak Prescott to allow the Cowboys to convert on 3rd-and-30, as the Cowboys won 40–34.
+He appeared in three games for the Cowboys in the 2022 season, and two games for them in that season's playoffs.